Is your lawn organic? (Think barefoot kids and wild salmon)

 The one simple tip for every lawn

-We do this twice a year when the lawn is relatively dry.
+Twice a year when the lawn is relatively dry.
 Then add water.
 Rain or sprinkler.

-No exact science here.
+Think organic materials.
 It depends on what’s available in your location.
 In coastal Alaska, the list includes:

 - One part peat moss to 3 bags steer or cow manure, or